-When the PAGELOSSPROTECT pin is set to logic 1, it prevents writes to any other page except the current page in the Page Buffer, until the page is either discarded or programmed.
+When the PAGELOSSPROTECT pin is set to logic 1, it prevents writes to any page other than the current page in the Page Buffer until the page is either discarded or programmed.

-A write to another page while the current page is page loss protected will return a STATUS of '11'.
+A write to another page while the current page is Page Loss Protected will return a STATUS of '11'.